 In terms of the overall look and feel of this headset, it’s constructed with a combination of metal and plastic which helps to give it a great look.
 And, after all, if it’s going to be worn for extended periods of time, then having great looks doesn’t hurt, right?
 Well, at least as headsets go, it looks great.

-So, when things around your work area starts to get noisy, simply press the button to activate the ANC feature to reduce the sound going on around you.
-This allows you to maintain your concentration and not get distracted.
-In the end, you get more done.
+So when things around you starts to get noisy, simply press the button to activate the ANC feature to reduce the sound you hear in your background.
+This allows you to maintain your concentration and not get distracted which helps you to be more productive, and get more done.

 If you want to hear how the Poly Blackwire 8225 sounds, make sure to watch our video where we put this headset, and the others on this list to the test.
 The 8225 did a nice job in terms of mic sound quality, and background noise reduction.